felixfsdev/ghsync-gui/README.md

 9. Click _Generate token_.
 10. Copy the token (it starts with `github_pat_`). **You can only copy it now**.
 If you close the page without copying, you will have to generate a new one.

 After that, paste the token into the PAT field in the app.
 The token is stored locally and is never transmitted elsewhere.
-Click save to persist the configuration.
+Don't forge to click Save before clicking Sync.
 Happy syncing!